Writing Style

 How does writing help me clarify my thoughts or connect with others?

 Prompt 3: Who is my ideal reader?
-Visualizing your audience can help you create a tone and structure that resonates with them.
+Visualising your audience can help you create a tone and structure that resonates with them.
+Guiding questions:

 Who do you picture reading your work?